slepming/Transfer/README.md

 ## Description
 As a student who has just started learning programming, it is quite hard for me to write code and releasing at least the first version of the application will take a lot of time.
 I will try to maintain the project, but I may abandon it due to some life problem at any moment. at the moment it's something not clear at all and if there is a desire to just help or add your idea, you can do so at any time
+At the moment I just hit the nail with a hammer and try not to hit myself in the hands but unfortunately that is very rare
 ## Core
 This application is written in osu-framework, which gives quite a wide range of possibilities for the developer